rjhoppe/bash-command-ref/cronjob.md

 This will run your files on time cadence specified in the folder name

-Launch a crontab in an editor of your choice (will run as root)
+Launch a crontab in an editor of your choice - might default to running as root
 ```
 crontab -e
 ```